-- the Family Law Act, Family Law Rules, the Child Support (Assessment) Act, the Federal Circuit Court Act and Rules and other relevant legislation and case law - the core knowledge areas set out in Schedule 4 of the guidelines - state legislation relating to domestic violence, children, medical procedures and professional responsibilities, and the intersection between state and federal legislation.
+- the Family Law Act, the Federal Circuit and Family Court (Family Law) Rules, the Child Support (Assessment) Act, and other relevant legislation and case law; - the core knowledge areas set out in Schedule 4 of the guidelines - state legislation relating to domestic violence, children, medical procedures and professional responsibilities, and the intersection between state and federal legislation.

-The contents of Schedule 4 (March 2021) should not be taken to be exhaustive.
+The contents of Schedule 4 (March 2023) should not be taken to be exhaustive but is provided as a guide to matters which might be raised in the assessment programme.
 It is aimed at assisting candidates in their preparation for specialist accreditation.
+Not all the topics listed will necessarily be tested.